pen-lang/pen/doc/content/references/language/built-ins.md

 ### `error`

-`error` type is a special record type used for error handling.
+It is a special record type used for error handling.

 ```
 type error {